Contact Attorney Kensley Barrett for a Free, No Obligation Hair Relaxer Cancer Lawsuit Evaluation

 Hair Relaxer Lawsuit January 2023 Update

 The start of 2023 has resulted in a surge of hair relaxer class action lawsuits filed across the country against cosmetic companies and manufacturers of hair relaxer products, including cosmetic giants L’Oréal, Revlon, Dabur, Soft Sheen Carson, Strength of Nature, Godrej, and Namaste.
 The growing number mass torts hair straightener lawsuits allege that the chemicals found in hair relaxers cause uterine cancer, ovarian cancer, uterine fibroids, endometriosis, and breast cancer.
-A motion has already been filed with the JPML (Judicial Panel on Multidistrict Litigation) seeking to have all of the future hair relaxer lawsuits consolidated into a new class action MDL (multidistrict litigation).
+A motion has already been filed with the JPML (Judicial Panel on Multidistrict Litigation) seeking to have all of the future Federal Court hair relaxer lawsuits consolidated into a new class action MDL (multidistrict litigation).
 There will be a hearing on January 26, 2023 to hear the motion hair relaxer attorneys have filed seeking consolidated proceeding in an MDL.
 The personal injury lawyers representing the individual Plaintiffs in these hair relaxer product liability lawsuits are seeking to have the cases consolidated into Multidistrict Litigation MDL 3060 in the United States District Court for the Northern District of Illinois.

 January 3rd, 2023